lightning/bolts/01-messaging.md

-Additionally, the ability for a sender to request that the receiver send a response with a particular number of bytes enables nodes on the network to create _synthentic_ traffic.
+Additionally, the ability for a sender to request that the receiver send a response with a particular number of bytes enables nodes on the network to create _synthetic_ traffic.
 Such traffic can be used to partially defend against packet and timing analysis as nodes can fake the traffic patterns of typical exchanges, without applying any true updates to their respective channels.